-B calling a conservation firm - ideally within moments of first contacting the restoration firm - the fine art emergency protocol is put in motion.
-From beginning to end, the protocol is designed to preserve and conserve the fine art objects affected by the disaster and do so quickly, scientifically and cost-effectively.
+When the claims professional calls in a conservation firm-ideally within moments of first contacting the restoration firm-the fine-art emergency protocol is put in motion.

+That protocol is designed, from beginning to end, to preserve and conserve the fine-art objects affected by the disaster, and to do so quickly, scientifically, and cost effectively.